-For each variable and day we calculate the mean and standard deviation as follows: (i) Bending angle and refractivity: "observation - background", (ii) 1D-Var products: "solution - ERA-I analysis".
+For each variable and day we calculate the mean and standard deviation as follows: (i) Bending angle and refractivity: "observation - background", (ii) 1D-Var products: "solution - analysis".
 If monthly STD value exceeds the product requirements or service specification at one or more altitudes, the color code for that violation is used for the corresponding altitude range.

-Product requirements and service specifications are calculated in many different ways, based on mean and standard deviations.These are summarized in the PRD and SeSp documents found at http://www.romsaf.org/product_documents.php.
+Product requirements and service specifications are calculated in many different ways, based on mean and standard deviations.These are summarized in the PRD and SeSp documents found at https://www.romsaf.org/product_documents.php.
 Three product requirement accuracy levels are specified: threshold, target, and optimal.
 The color codes seen in the color bar indicate that the given requirements are met, i.e., not violated; e.g., the color yellow means that threshold level is met but the target level has been violated.

-The available variables, surface pressure, tropopause height and scaled costfunction, are of different kinds and therefore treated differently:
+The available variables, surface pressure, tropopause height and scaled cost function, are of different kinds and therefore treated differently: